gradio-app/gradio/CONTRIBUTING.md

 - Browse [issues](https://github.com/gradio-app/gradio/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) with the "good first issue" label.
 These are issues we think are good for newcomers.
 - Ask the Gradio community in our [Discord](https://discord.com/invite/feTf9x3ZSB)
-- Raise an issue for a feature or a bug you want to tackle
+- Raise an issue for a feature or a bug you want to tackle.

 ## 🚧 Troubleshooting
 `ERROR: Error loading ASGI app.
 Could not import module "<filename>"`